 Are you planning to have dental implants soon?
 Learn more by reading what you can expect after the dental implant surgery here.

-Recovery time is typically shorter than most people think.
+Recovery and healing time is typically shorter than most people think.
 Usually most major symptoms of surgery clear up within the first week, but sometimes recovery can take longer, depending upon how many teeth you had implanted.

 Once you have reached the third day, most of the bruising should have dissipated and the pain should subside substantially.
 You may also experience stiff jaw muscles, sore tongue and throat, and a dryness that will all largely subside within day 7.